-Pipe Fitting Instructions: To seal plastic-to-plastic fittings, wrap 6 to 8 layers of Teflon tape over their threads.
-Hold the fitting in your left hand and tightly wrap the threads clockwise.
+Pipe Fitting Instructions: To seal plastic-to-plastic fittings, wrap 6 to 8 layers of Teflon tape over the male pipe threads.
+Tightly wrap the male threads clockwise.
 For smoother assembly, do not tape the first (starting) threads.

 Wiring

 - Pay attention to wire size or system performance will be impaired - Perform wiring to UL, ABYC, CE or applicable standards